Josephine County Court Records

 Birth and Death Records

-Birth and death certificates are not court records but are sometimes needed alongside family court filings.
+Birth and death certificates are not court records, but they're often needed alongside family court filings.
 These are available exclusively through the Oregon Vital Records Office.
 The fee is $25 per copy by mail, or $28 for the first walk-in copy and $25 for additional copies ordered at the same time.
 Requests require a completed order form, valid identification, and proof of eligibility.

 Josephine County Probate Court Records